dashingsoft/pyarmor/docs/tutorial/getting-started.rst

     from pyarmor_runtime_000000 import __pyarmor__
     __pyarmor__(__name__, __file__, ...)

-Actually the obfuscaetd script can be taken as normal Python script with dependent package :mod:`pyarmor_runtime_000000`, use it as it's not obfuscated.
+Actually the obfuscated script can be taken as normal Python script with dependent package :mod:`pyarmor_runtime_000000`, use it as it's not obfuscated.

 .. important::